+- ❖ Your valid passport and visa.

+- ❖ One passport photos.

+- One photocopy of the photo, signature and visa pages of your valid passport.

-- ✤ Your valid passport and visa. - ✤ One passport photo. - ✤ A working alarm clock or timer.
+- ❖ A working alarm clock or timer.
 You must be able to set it to increments of five minutes.

-(Available at temple store) - At least two sets of white clothing.
-(Available at temple store EXCEPT white underwear)
+- ❖ At least two sets of white clothing.